 Include the user needs in your email, so the person doing the review can check whether your content item meets them.

-The peer review should be done by a member of the team that you’re not working with.
-The person that you’re working with should cast their eye over the content after the fact checker’s has got back with any changes.
+The peer review should be done by someone who’s not part of the team you’re working with.
+The person that you’re working with should cast their eye over the content after the fact checker’s got back with any changes.

 What to check when you’re doing a peer review